 CONFIGURATION & SETUP

 The first step in configuring self check-in is to designate check-in and check-out codes.
-Again, you'll need to do this for every registration item that you'd like to allow self check-in on.
+Again, you'll need to do this for every registration item that you'd like to allow self check-in for.

-Once setup, you will be good to go!
-Now, registrants that picked self-check-in-enabled items will see a green SELF CHECK-IN button at the top of the main mobile menu:
+Now, registrants that picked self-check-in-enabled items will see a green SELF CHECK-IN button at the top of the main mobile menu (after signing in):

-After tapping, the user will be taken to a screen with all registration items that they have that are also available for self check-in.
+After tapping the Self Check-In button, the user will be taken to a screen with all registration items that they have that are also available for self check-in.
 Tapping either button will prompt the user to enter the corresponding code.

 The goals of self check-in are: